Core Stability - Defined

 You can learn to re-engage your core stabilizing musculature.
 You can learn to take strain off your back, neck and joints – and to use your muscles as shock absorbers around your joints.
 As humans, we are designed to move well without pain.

 Your body is resilient and you will respond positively.
 There is always something you can do to re-train and to achieve healthy movement patterns.
 Improving strength and balance while incorporating body awareness requires changing your movement habits.
 With daily practice and time - typically about 2-3 months - you will see significant improvements in your muscular strength, endurance and balance.
 Changing habits initially requires significant cognitive effort - thinking about how you are moving with enhanced body awareness.
-As you gain strength/endurance and as your body awareness and movement patterns improve, you will develop automatic habits that incorporate core stability naturally.
+As you gain strength/endurance and as your body awareness and movement patterns improve, you will develop automatic habits that incorporate core stability naturally (with less cognitive effort required).
 You will learn how to engage your core stability automatically in everything you do - as we are designed to do for healthy human movement.

-Darcy
+Dr. Darcy